 Federal Acts and Regulations can be found electronically at:

 An affidavit is a sworn statement or solemn declaration.
 An affidavit of service is used to certify that a document has been served on a party to a proceeding.
 An affidavit of documents is a descriptive listing of documents a party possesses controls or has in their power.
 An affidavit of merits is what a defendant files when responding to a specially endorsed writ.
 An affidavit is signed by an attendant authorized to do so such as a Commissioner for Oaths.

 Is an oral or written request for the court to rule, order, enforce or take an action.
 A motion does not institute a proceeding but rather constitutes a step taken within a proceeding to advance its progress.
 Generally a notice of motion precedes each motion unless there is a case of urgency or necessity in which an ex parti (above) motion can be brought forward.
-[Notice of motions must be served on any and every party interested or affected by the motion (Alberta Rules of Court, Alberta Regulation FIND SECTION] There are many different types of motions.
+[Notice of motions must be served on any and every party interested or affected by the motion] There are many different types of motions.
 Some examples are:

 - dilatory motion – proposes that the original question be disposed of permanently or for the time being

 - secondary motion – a motion connected to and arising out of another motion and therefore a motion in order when a main motion is pending.
 Examples are: incidental motions and subsidiary motions.

 SERVICE of DOCUMENTS:

 This is action of sending a court approved civil claim to the defendant.
 A copy of the civil claim must be accompanied by a dispute note and served to the defendant in a one of the specific Methods of Service that have been pre-determined as acceptable by the courts.
 After service, an affidavit of service must be filed with the court.